carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - $\frac{TP + TN}{TP + FP + TN + FN}$

 answer: 1
-## The Information Gain is used to
+## The information gain is used to

 - **select the attribute which maximises, for a given training set, the ability to predict the class value**
 - select the attribute which maximises, for a given test set, the ability to predict the class value
 - select the attribute which maximises, for a given training set, the ability to predict all the other attribute values
 - select the class with maximum probability

-## Which is the main reason for the MinMax scaling (also known as "rescaling") of attributes?
+## Which is the main reason for the minmax scaling (also known as "rescaling") of attributes?

 - Change the distribution of the numeric attributes, in order to obtain gaussian distributions
 - Map all the nominal attributes to the same range in order to prevent the values with higher frequency from having prevailing influence